UBC-CIC/Hospital-Admissions-Forecasting/docs/training-and-experimentation-guide.md

 ## Usage Overview

 ### Preliminary Training and Testing of Models

+Before training and testing, csv data must be uploaded to an s3 bucket.
+This s3 bucket shall be specified in the config.py file in the /code/ folder.
+Please also upload the inference.py and requirements.txt [files](../training%20files/) to this s3 bucket along with your csv data as these will be used to create a sagemaker endpoint with inferencing for your final trained model.

 Preliminary training, testing, and experimentation can be done via the `Train_models_cv.ipynb` notebook, which runs cross-validation with a grid search to help the user understand the performance of models.